lavantien/go-parallel-prime-seeker/readme.md

 # Concurrent Prime Number Finder (Segmented Sieve)

-A Go program that finds all prime numbers up to a specified limit (e.g., 200,000,000) using a parallelized Segmented Sieve of Eratosthenes algorithm.
+A blazingly fast Go program that finds all prime numbers up to a specified limit (e.g., 200,000,000) using a parallelized Segmented Sieve of Eratosthenes algorithm.
 It leverages Goroutines for concurrent sieving of number segments, offering dynamic load balancing.

 ## Features